mickaelandrieu/docs-1/doc/developer-documentation/components/renderer.md

     }
 ```

-This way, in template you can do:
+Thanks to helpers, in template you can retrieve useful informations:

 ```html
 <!DOCTYPE html>